Chanchinhung/COMP3340Project/README.md

 # COMP3340

-Our project trained Inception models with batch size ranging from 4, 16 and 64 and learning rate 10^-1, 10^-2, 10^-3 and 10^-4.
+Our project trained Inception models with batch sizes 4, 16 and 64 and learning rates 10^-1, 10^-2, 10^-3 and 10^-4.
 To train an Inception model, for example, with batch size 4 and learning rate 0.1:
 `python tools/train.py \
 	--config 'configs/inception/inception_v3/inceptionv3_flowers_bs4_lr0.1.py' \